AleynaBeyzaKaan/The-Project-Stroke-Prediction/README.md

 # The-Project-Stroke-Prediction
-This project aims to predict the stroke cases by using different machine learning models.
+This project utilizes real-world and synthetic datasets to predict stroke events by analyzing clinical features.
+The aim is to determine the most key risk factors for strokes by investigating parameters like gender, age, hypertension, heart disease, and lifestyle choices.

 ## Requirements